-BNY Mellon is well-positioned versus competition thanks to BNY Mellon Group's legal entities rationalization strategy.
-BNY Mellon has a unique selling proposition offering banking entities that fit any needs of client, with BNY Mellon SA/NV positioned as the "European Bank".
+BNY Mellon is well-positioned against competition thanks to BNY Mellon Group's legal entities rationalization strategy.
+BNY Mellon has a unique selling proposition that fits the needs of our clients, with BNY Mellon SA/NV positioned as the "European Bank".

-Business Evolution in 2018
+Business Evolution in 2019

-BNY Mellon has continued to implement its three-bank model in 2018.
+BNY Mellon has continued to implement its three-bank model in 2019.